nuclearkevin/Java-Datastructures-and-Algorithms/README.md

 # Java-Datastructures-and-Algorithms
-A library of Java datastructures and algorithms, with a focus on divide and conquer approaches.
+A library of generic Java datastructures and algorithms, with a focus on divide and conquer approaches.